 The "Drone Tail Unit" in the novel became four separate rearward flare dispensers; one on each wing and one on each tail fin.
 A similar housing is seen near each corner of the engine cowlings.
 Are these for ECM?
 The wing drone-pods serve the secondary function of helping to optimise air flow and maintain the area ruling for best supersonic performance.

 The exact nature of the "Done Tail Unit(s)" remains uncertain.
-The film and novels state there are four "rear-defense pods" which detach from the aircraft and ignite.
+The novels state there are four "rear-defense pods" which detach from the aircraft and ignite.
 In the film, however, the pods seem to remain intact and, indeed, the same one (intentionally or unintentionally) appears to fire twice.
 The tear-drop shaped pods possess four holes and when seen from the rear, superficially resemble wing-mounted rocket launchers.
 The projectile nature of the flares is indicated by Mitchell Gant's command "Fire rearward missile" and they do indeed leave the aircraft at considerable speed.
-I conjecture that the pods are intended to be launchers for flare rockets (possibly a truncated form of the 55 mm diameter S-5-O type flare rockets which did have the option of being mounted in quadruple launchers when first introduced), their motors ensuring that distance is rapidly put between the decoy and the aircraft.
+In the film, Dr.Baranovich informs Gant that the rearward defense pod fired explosives aft.
+I conjecture that the pods are intended to be launchers for flare rockets (possibly a truncated form of the 55 mm diameter S-5-O type flare rockets which did have the option of being mounted in quadruple launchers when first introduced), their motors ensuring that distance is rapidly put between the decoy and the aircraft with a small warhead detonating at the end of the burn.
+They appear to emerge lit, with the fold-out fins deploying to allow the flare to turn into the wind.
+The propellant would be a Mg/Teflon mix or similar, producing an I.R. signature akin to that of the flare itself.
 The rocket propulsion would aid the rapid deceleration of the decoy when travelling at very high speeds rather than accelerate it away from the aircraft as its forward momentum must first be countered; this is the fundamental drawback of an aft-firing weapons system on a fighter jet.
 If each pod dispenses four flare rockets, the total number of drones increases four-fold to sixteen.

 The novels state the flares burn for four seconds with a combined temperature exceeding that of both of Tumanski engines combined, short of full power.
 I speculate that, as the flares do not leave a smoke trail, they could be of the pyrotechnic MTV variety, electrically ignited, with a double-base propellant.
 Alternatively, alkylaluminium pyrophoric flares produce bright emissions similar to that of jet fuel and form large flames, so this type could also have been used.
 As for the similarly shaped pods in the corner of the engine cowlings, they could possibly hold a modified form of the S-5P/1 chaff rocket.
 The debate continues...